16 The lazy man is wiser in his own eyes Than seven men who can answer sensibly.

 English Standard Version ESV

-Proverbs 26:16 The sluggard is 1wiser in his own eyes 2than seven men who can answer sensibly.
+Proverbs 26:16 The sluggard is wiser in his own eyes than seven men who can answer sensibly.

 King James Version KJV